SamuelSchmidgall/SamuelSchmidgall.github.io/_pages/about.md

   - /about.html
 ---

-I am Samuel Schmidgall, a Space Robotics Scientist @ Space Robotics Deptartment at the US Naval Resesarch Laboratory focusing on Robotic Learning for Quadrupedal Locomotion and PhD in Electrical and Computer
+I am Samuel Schmidgall, a Robotics Scientist @ Space Robotics Deptartment at the US Naval Resesarch Laboratory focusing on Robotic Learning for Quadrupedal Locomotion and PhD in Electrical and Computer